Eddie Murphy says starring in first classic Christmas film was ‘no brainer’

 “I thought the script was unique and I thought it had all the elements that you’re supposed to have in a Christmas movie, where you can watch it over and over again like all the Christmas movies I would watch every year, all the time.

-“I thought this could you be one of those kinds of movies that families can revisit.”
+“I thought this could be one of those kinds of movies that families can revisit.”

 He joked his relationship with Hudlin had the “same dynamic, just a little slower” after more than three decades since filming comedy Boomerang.